 - THE EFFECTS OF THE ATOMIC BOMBS

 - The 1 July 1946 edition of the Summary Report did not include a table of contents.
 The table of contents above has been added to this edition to simplify navigation and provide an outline for first-time readers.

 - Pagination of the original edition is preserved.
 Pages are separated with a header rule, and the page number is indicated at the top of each page.
 Page numbers are i through iii, followed by 1 through 32.
 Page ii was blank in the original (intentionally), and is so noted here.

 - The text is an exact reproduction of the 1946 original.
 Spelling has not been "corrected".
 Thus, Osaka is spelled "Osake" on page 17, and Yokohama is spelled "Yokahoma" on page 20, as they were in the original document.
 Since these are romanizations anyway, it is arguable whether they are "misspelled" or not.
 Irregularities in hyphenation of compound words, punctuation, and syntax have all been left intact.
-They do not subtract from the monumental lucidity of the document.

 - Address comments and suggestions to Chuck Anesi.